account931/Laravel-Yii2_Comment_Vote_widgets/blog_Laravel/ReadMe_Laravel_Com_Commands.txt

 On HP EliteBook 2530p: Composer -> via Windows cmd, artisan -> via OpenServer (navigate to your project folder first with cd ),
         git -> via Windows cmd, NPM -> via Windows cmd

-On T42: so far the same, but Composer -> via Openserver, NPM -> via Windows cmd
+On T42: so far the same, but Composer -> via Openserver (if troubles => go to folder, LMClick -> "Git Bash here"), NPM -> via Windows cmd

 Table of Content:
 1.How to install Laravel